DanielBiskup/ComputationalPhotographyProject/README.md

 *   To build the image form the Dockerfile run `./build.sh`

+*   Plug the cameras into the USB ports. **Note:** If you don't plug the cameras in before starting the container, the container will not be able to use them.

 *   To run the image, run `./run.sh`.
-This script will start the container with the required flags.
+This script will start the container with the required flags for X11-forwarding and for allowing the container access to the USB devices (here the cameras) of the host.